Air Force

 :))

-5. Mohammed Khafi Says:
+5. Mohammed Khafi says:

 What I find most amazing about this article is not the disclosure that half of our aircraft are unservicable, but the map, which clearly show a strong preference to the defence of Java than to the rest of our nation.
 Seven military airbases in Java, only three for the rest of the country and none in Irian Jaya?